FarMcKon/cltool/README.md

 #cltool

-Example command line tool install using easy_install/pip/etc
+An Example of how to build a command line tool that can be installed using easy_install or pip.

-This builds a tiny egg that installs two command line tools, 'cltool' and 'cltool2'. cltool is a command line tool that uses raw bash, cltool2 is a python script that can be run as a command line tool.
+This builds a tiny module that installs a few test command tools, *cltool1*, *cltool2*, and *cltool3*. cltool is a command line tool that uses raw bash, cltool2 is a python script that can be run as a command line tool.
 This project was written to teach myself how to do this, and due to the dearth of good tutorials.

 ## Installing cltool
 To install cltool,  you can simply run

     pip install cltool

-Once that is done, cltool package will be installed, and the commands *cltool*, *cltool2* and *cltool3* will be avaliable from your command line.
-If you want to see exactly which cltool or cltool2 was installed, you can simply run
+Once that is done, cltool package will be installed, and the commands *cltool1*, *cltool2* and *cltool3* will be avaliable from your command line.
+If you want to see exactly which cltool or cltool2 was installed, you can simply run:

-    which cltool
+    which cltool1
     which cltoo2
     which cltool3

+### cltool1 is:
+An example raw bash script that you can run from the command line, to print out a hello world

+### cltool2 is:
+An example python file that is launched by bash script that you can run from the command line, to print out a hello world

+### cltool3 is:
+An easy_install/pip generated command line script that launches directly to a function in a python package.

 ## Some of the Nifty Stuff in setup.py

-### use the future but avoid unicode though
+### use the future but avoid unicode
 The __future__ import block is to make forward compatiblity with Python3 easier.
 Usually it looks like:

     from __future__ import ( unicode_literals, print_function, with_statement, absolute_import )